lertsoft/GPD_WIN4/README.md

 **[BIOS v3.04](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.04)** </br> This version fixes the unresponsive touchscreen, and USB C ports Issue.
 It is not a fixed for the hz and panel skipped frames.

+**[BIOS v3.05](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.05)** </br> This version fixes the unresponsive touchscreen, and USB C ports Issue just as 3.04.
+It also fixes the issue that 3.04 introduced of not outputting video from the USB-C ports.
+It is not a fixed for the hz and panel skipped frames.

 ### Screen Color Correction
 > These files were provided by GPD.
 See video description. </br>